Lefteris Lyratzis

-Lefteris Lyratzis (Λευτέρης Λύρατζης; born 22 February 2000) is a Greek professional footballer who plays as a right-back for Super League club Panserraikos, on loan from PAOK.
+Lefteris Lyratzis (Λευτέρης Λύρατζης; born 22 February 2000) is a Greek professional footballer who plays as a right-back for Super League club Atromitos.

 Career

 Early life

 He is a son of Kavala footballer Nikolaos Lyratzis.

 PAOK

 In the 2017–18 season Lyratzis made 24 appearances scoring 9 goals for the PAOK U20 team which won a title.

 Lyratzis joined the first team for pre-season training in the summer of 2018.
 In the 2018–19 season he played four times for the full senior side, and the next season he went out on loan to Volos.

 On 28 June 2019, Lyratzis signed a long-term contract with Super League club Volos on loan from PAOK.
 On 4 January 2020, he opened the scoring for Juan Ferrando’s visitors after 35 minutes, helping his club to acquire a 2–1 away win against OFI.
 It was his first goal in the Super League Greece.
 On 12 December 2021, he opened the score in a 2–1 home win game against Lamia.
 It was his first goal with PAOK in all competitions with the club.

 In the 2021–22 season Lyratzis became a key player from December and was voted the best young football player of the team by his teammates.

 On 2 September 2024, Lyratzis was loaned by NEC in the Netherlands.